italia/Satosa-Saml2Spid/README.md

 ## General features

 - SPID SP
-- eIDAS FICEP SP (see [ficep support PR here](https://github.com/italia/Satosa-Saml2Spid/pull/47))
+- eIDAS FICEP SP
 - SAML2 IDP
 - OIDC OP (see [satosa-oidcop](https://github.com/UniversitaDellaCalabria/SATOSA-oidcop))

+This project is tested in Continuous Integration with [spid-sp-test](https://github.com/italia/spid-sp-test) and passes all the tests regarding Metadata, Authn Requests and Responses.

 ## Goal

 Satosa-Saml2 Spid is an intermediary between many SAML2/OIDC Service Providers (RP) and many SAML2 Identity Providers.
-Specifically it allows traditional Saml2 Service Providers to communicate with **Spid Identity Providers** adapting Metadata and AuthnRequest operations to the Spid technical requirements.
+Specifically it allows traditional Saml2 Service Providers to communicate with **Spid** and **CIE** Identity Providers adapting Metadata and AuthnRequest operations.

 ![big picture](gallery/spid_proxy.png)

-**Figure1** : _Common scenario, a traditional SAML2 Service Provider (SP) that's proxied through the SATOSA SPID Backend gets compliances on AuthnRequest and Metadata operations_.
+**Figure1** : _Traditional SAML2 Service Providers (SPs) proxied through the SATOSA SPID Backend gets compliances on AuthnRequest and Metadata operations_.

-More generally this solution allows us to adopt multiple proxy _frontends_ and _backends_ to adapt and allows to communicate systems that, due to protocol or specific limitations, traditionally could not interact each other.
+More generally this solution allows us to adopt multiple proxy _frontends_ and _backends_ to get communicating systems that, due to protocol or specific limitations, traditionally could not interact each other.

-**Short glossary**
+## Glossary

 - **Frontend**, interface of the proxy that is configured as a SAML2 Identity Provider
 - **Backend**, interface of the proxy that is configured as a SAML2 Service Provider